-More than One of Five Delaware Adults Use Tobacco Products
+One in Five Delaware Adults Use Tobacco Products

-Cigarette smoking prevalence among Delaware adults has declined to 16.5 percent in 2018, according to the Delaware Behavioral Risk Factor Survey (BRFS).
-While this was not a statistically significant decrease, there has been a declining trend over the past seven years.
+Cigarette smoking prevalence among Delaware adults has declined to 12.9 percent in 2022, according to the Delaware Behavioral Risk Factor Survey (BRFS).
+While this was not a statistically significant decrease, there has been a declining trend over the past eight years.